Juvet Landscape Hotel

 The barn is the hotel’s central building that is one hundred years old, and the cowshed, pigsty and hay store that occupied it have now transformed into the dining room, kitchen and lounge area.
 Typical Norwegian breakfasts of eggs with smoked salmon and delicious dinners are served here, while lunch is taken with you up on the mountains or in the local village.
 Evening meals are a social affair, taken around a long wooden dining table, with an emphasis on quality locally sourced produce.

 The surrounding area is a haven for outdoor activities across all seasons.
 In the winter, cross country and Northern Europe’s best off-piste skiing can be done at Stranda ski resort, 45-minutes from Juvet.
-For the more adventurous, skin up for some ski touring in the surrounding mountains such as Trollkyrkja measuring 1762 meters above sea level.
+For the more adventurous, skin up for some ski touring in the surrounding mountains such as Trollkyrkja measuring 1762 metres above sea level.

 Spring brings the beauty of snow capped mountains and flourishing valleys, and skiing in the bright sunshine is possible until May.
 Summer brings a hive of activity from rafting to canyoning to fishing and hiking, and the autumn often brings dry sunny days, perfect for hiking as well.
 One of Norway's most spectacular fjords, Geiranger, is easily reached from Juvet, and the scenic views along the way are not to be missed!